 1967: “I Think We’re Alone Now” by Tommy James and the Shondells was released by Roulette Records.
 The song went to #1 on the Cashbox Top 100 and was their second top 10 on the Billboard Hot 100, reaching #4.

 1969: Creedence Clearwater Revival’s second studio album, Bayou Country, was released.
-The album was the first of three studio albums put out by the band that year and became their first of five straight top 10 albums on the Billboard pop chart, reaching #7.
+It was the first of three studio albums put out by the band that year and became their first of five straight top 10 albums on the Billboard pop chart, reaching #7.

 1973: Columbia Records released the debut studio album by Bruce Springsteen, Greetings from Asbury Park, NJ.
 In October of 1975, the album peaked at #60 on the Billboard pop chart.

 1974: Yes achieved their first #1 on the UK album chart with their sixth studio album, Tales from Topographic Oceans.

 1974: The Carpenters achieved their only #1 album in the US with the greatest hits compilation The Singles: 1969-1973.
 The LP also went to #1 in the UK by the end of the month.

 1979: Prince made his live debut at the Capri Theater in Minneapolis.
 After the release of his debut album the year before, Prince wanted his new record label, Warner Music, to organize a tour, but needed to convince his label that he was worth the investment.
-Pepe Willie, funk musician and husband of Prince’s cousin, arranged two shows at Capri Theater.
+Pepe Willie, funk musician and husband of Prince’s cousin, arranged two shows at the Capri Theater.